RDMA-Based Algorithms for Sparse Matrix Multiplication on GPUs: RDMA-Based Algorithms

 \paragraph{Random workstealing} The simplest workstealing strategy is random workstealing, where work is stolen randomly without regard to locality.
 This has the advantage that many blocks are available to be stolen, with the disadvantage that performing stolen work will usually be more expensive than performing regular work, since the tiles of A, B, and C must all be communicated, as opposed to just two.
 Random workstealing uses a 2D work grid corresponding to the tiles of the stationary matrix.
 Each element in the work grid contains an integer that is initialized to zero.
 To claim a piece of work involving a tile, processes perform a fetch-and-add operation on the corresponding element of the work grid.
 The integer value returned corresponds to the piece of work that has been claimed.
 Pseudocode for this workstealing algorithm is shown in Alg~\ref{fig:rdma_ws} using the stationary A method.

-\paragraph{Locality-Aware workstealing} In locality-aware workstealing, instead of stealing randomly, each process will only steal pieces of work where it owns one of the components, ensuring that the cost of performing stolen work will be similar to if it had been performed by the origin process.
-Locality-aware workstealing requires a 3D work grid, where element $i,j,k$ corresponds to the component matrix multiply $C[i, j] += A[i, k]*B[k, j]$.
-Processes will first perform work associated with the original stationary distribution, and then attempt to steal work items for which they have one of the three components.
+\paragraph{Locality-Aware workstealing} In locality-aware workstealing, instead of stealing randomly, each process will only steal pieces of work for which it owns one of the components, ensuring a lower cost of performing stolen work.
+For example, in a stationary C locality-aware work-stealing algorithm, processes will first attempt to perform matrix multiplies involving their tiles of C. After these are completed, each process will attempt to steal work involving their tiles of A and B. Locality-aware workstealing requires a 3D work grid, where element $i,j,k$ corresponds to the component matrix multiply $C[i, j] += A[i, k]*B[k, j]$.
+There is a slightly higher overhead associated with this 3D work grid, which requires a separate remote fetch-and-add for each piece of work performed, but this is largely offset by the improvement in locality.